Bioinformatics and Genetic Epidemiology (MSc)

 How will I be taught?

-The programme is delivered as face-2-face learning.
-Students will find course materials, links to related materials and assessments via Cardiff University’s Virtual Learning Environment (VLE) ‘Learning Central™’.
+The programme is delivered face-to-face in Cardiff.
+You will have access to course materials, links to related materials and assessments via our virtual learning environment.

 - Teaching sessions will include a combination of elements such as theory (blackboard learning), computer practical, group-work and tutorial.
-We believe that to achieve learning outcomes for a bioinformatics-based course it is not often useful to deliver extensive ‘lecture-only’ sessions.
-We believe you will learn through application and interaction.
-However, where appropriate, some theory will be delivered as lectures.
+We believe that application and interaction are crucial for a bioinformatics-based course and there will be an emphasis on these.
+Where appropriate, some theory will be delivered as lectures

 How will I be supported?

 From an academic viewpoint, your tutor is there to provide guidance on any general academic issues/questions arising from the course and to encourage you to pursue self-directed learning.
 The role of the tutor is not to read or mark assignment drafts, but they can communicate with you about any topic that you may find challenging.
-Detailed feedback from the Module Team is given to students once an assignment has been marked.
-You are welcome to discuss this feedback with your tutor
+You will receive detailed feedback from the module team on completed assignments and you will be able to discuss this feedback with your tutor

-During the MSc dissertation stage, each student will be allocated a Dissertation Supervisor who will guide their planning and advise them as they complete their projects.
+During the MSc dissertation stage, you will also be allocated a Dissertation Supervisor who will guide your planning and advise you as you complete your project.

 What skills will I practise and develop?

 Upon completing the Programme, you will be able to demonstrate: